nickfrosty/website/content/articles/dev/laravel/create-a-custom-laravel-valet-driver-hide-php-extensions.md

 ---
+date: 2021-07-09 00:00 EST
 title: "Create a custom Laravel Valet driver"
 blurb: 'This custom Valet driver can get those sweet ".test" websites on any Laravel site'
-description: 'Valet is wonderful.
-So wonderful that I use it on custom apps that do NOT use Laravel.
-For my custom web apps, I created a custom Valet driver to get those sweet ".test" websites.
+description: 'Laravel Valet is wonderful, but I don't use Laravel.
+This is how to created a custom Valet driver to get those sweet ".test" websites.
 Works like a charm.'
 image: /media/articles/laravel/create-a-custom-laravel-valet-driver-hide-php-extensions.jpg
-date: 2021-07-09 00:00 EST
 tags: laravel, valet, php
 ---